-Most of us want to help other people at points in life as it is part of being kind to want to encourage others in their time of need.
-Helping a fellow human being, while it can be uncomfortable, has advantages, it makes both parties feel satisfied and emotionally connects us up with another person.
-Therefore, people feel as if they are a part of the world which improves the life of another and in helping others makes the world a better place.
+At points in life, most people want to help others because it is part of their desire to have the yearning to give to others in a time of need.
+Helping a fellow human being, while it can be uncomfortable, has advantages making both parties feel fulfilled thus creating an emotional bond.
+Therefore, those who give are people in the community who improve the life of another making the world a better place.
 However, it is essential to reflect and ask two questions: Do You Always Want to Help Someone?
-What is the cost in providing this assistance?
+What is the cost of providing this assistance?

 This article will be discussing three areas:

-- Co-dependency and the people that always seem to enjoy helping others who are in need.
+- Co-dependency and the people who always seem to enjoy helping.

 - How can people make sure that by offering help they are not placing themselves at risk

 When someone is sad or depressed it does not necessarily imply that they are in severe distress or suicidal.
 A crisis or emergency situation lasts hours to days, in some cases weeks and is usually short term in duration.
 The crisis does not continue on forever.
 Someone in crisis is at risk of performing impulsive acts that involve an increase in risk-taking behaviors, health-harming behaviors and perhaps a suicide attempt.
 Self-harming behaviors occur at crisis points when typical problem-solving strategies are not sufficient for maintaining a normal stable emotional state.

 Helping someone in need is a social behavior and is a voluntary action intended to assist someone with sharing, comforting or rescuing.
 These voluntary actions have the intent to help with the reward regarded or disregarded.
 In psychology, helping someone in need relates to the altruistic behavioral model, signifying selflessness in an action or a practice of concern for the welfare of others.
 However, at times more selfish motives such as pleasing friends or gaining something are the reasons for stepping forward to help.